-One of the ethical dilemmas which are encountered not only in the production of documentaries but in every object that engages in the function of speaking about the other, refers to ways of representing the other in the latter's difference11.
-Therefore, if we care about how to make it possible to let the other be seen apart from what our eyes recognize as "familiar", it seems fundamental for us to understand that, according to a record, filmic or of any other discursive order, the view, reduced to a didactic and/or opinionative dimension - the same that places journalism in a illuminist and conductive epistemology (Resende, 2002) - is insufficient.
-Regarding Falcão..., for example, from what is provided to be seen, what stands out is the total lack of perspective and possibility of relation: in face of the incoherence of what I see, I end up being absolutely powerless.
-According to newspaper critic Amir Labaki, "the interviewees [in Falcão...] are depersonalized by black strips covering their eyes or a blurring effect on their faces, without identity except their association with crime and violence".
-And the spectator, Labaki says, "saw a stretched-out sensationalistic report, devoid of any factual noveltv".12
+One of the ethical dilemmas that are encountered not only in the production of documentaries, but also in every object that engages in the function of speaking about the other, refers to ways of representing the other in the latter's difference.
+Therefore, if we care for how to enable the other to be seen apart from what our eyes recognize as "familiar", it seems fundamental for us to understand that, according to a record, filmic or any other discursive order, the view, reduced to a didactic and/or opinionative dimension the same that places journalism in an illuminist and conductive epistemology (RESENDE, 2002) - is insufficient.
+Regarding Falcão..., for example, from which is provided to be seen, what stands out is the total lack of perspective and possibility of relation: in face of the incoherence of what I see, I end up being absolutely powerless.
+According to newspaper critic Amir Labaki, "the interviewees [in Falcão...] are depersonalized by black strips covering their eyes or a blurring effect on their faces, without identity except for their association with crime and violence".
+And the audience, Labaki says, "saw a stretched-out sensationalistic report, devoid of any factual novelty"6.